virolea/panoptic/README.md

 #### CSS
 Panoptic uses Bootstrap 5 for its styles.
 For ease of integration, Bootstrap's Sass is compiled and checked out in version control locally.
 This removes the dependency on NodeJS for host applications.

-New CSS must be added to the `app/assets-dev/stylesheets` directory.
-If your run the UI through the `bin/dev` command above, changes to the files in `assets-dev` will be automatically picked up and compiled in the main stylesheet located at `app/assets/stylesheets/panoptic/application.css`.
+New CSS must be added to the `app/assets/stylesheets/panopitc` directory.
+If your run the UI through the `bin/dev` command above, changes to the files in `assets` will be automatically picked up and compiled in the main stylesheet located at `app/assets/builds/panoptic/application.css`.
 Otherwise, the `yarn build:css` command needs to be run to reflect changes in CSS.

-The development experience on that matter will probably be improved in the futre, to remove the need to checkout the compiled CSS file, and only do it when releasing a new version of the gem.

 #### Javascript
-Panoptic uses importmaps throught the [importmap-rails](https://github.com/rails/importmap-rails) gem for its Javascript code.
+Panoptic uses esbuild to compile its Javascript code.
 Javascript code is located in the `app/assets/javascripts/panoptic` folder.

 ## Usage